SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction

 \section{Introduction}

-Time series forecasting (TSF) enables decision-making with the estimated future evolution of metrics or events and thus plays a crucial role in various scientific and engineering fields such as healthcare~\citep{Bahadori2019TemporalClusteringII}, energy management~\citep{Zhou2020InformerBE}, traffic flow~\citep{Zhou2020InformerBE} and financial investment~\citep{DUrso2019TrimmedFC} to name a few.
-Traditional time series forecasting methods such as autoregressive integrated moving average (ARIMA) model~\citep{Box1968SomeRA} and Holt-Winters seasonal method~\citep{Holt2004ForecastingSA} have theoretical guarantees, but they are mainly applicable for univariate forecasting problems, restricting their applications to real-world complicated time series data.
-With the increasing data availability and computing power in recent years, it is shown that deep learning-based TSF techniques can achieve much better prediction accuracy than conventional approaches~\citep{Lim2021TimeseriesFW,Oreshkin2020NBeats}.
+Time series forecasting (TSF) enables decision-making with the estimated future evolution of metrics or events, thereby playing a crucial role in various scientific and engineering fields such as healthcare~\citep{Bahadori2019TemporalClusteringII}, energy management~\citep{Zhou2020InformerBE}, traffic flow~\citep{Zhou2020InformerBE}, and financial investment~\citep{DUrso2019TrimmedFC}, to name a few.

-There are mainly three kinds of deep neural networks used for sequence modeling in the literature and they are all applied for time series forecasting~\citep{Lim2021TimeseriesFW}: (i). recurrent neural networks (RNNs) and their variants such as long short-term memory (LSTM)~\citep{Hochreiter1997LongSM} and gated recurrent units (GRUs)~\citep{cho2014properties}; (ii).
-Transformer~\citep{vaswani2017attention} and its variants~\citep{kitaev2019reformer,li2019enhancing,Zhou2020InformerBE}; (iii). temporal convolutional networks (TCN)~\citep{Bai2018AnEE}.
-Generally speaking, TCN is shown to be more effective and efficient in modeling time series data among these models.
-Moreover, it has been combined with graph neural networks (GNNs) to solve various spatial-temporal TSF problems~\citep{li2018diffusion,Yu2018SpatioTemporalGC,Song2020SpatialTemporalSG}.
+There are mainly three kinds of deep neural networks used for sequence modeling, and they are all applied for time series forecasting~\citep{Lim2021TimeseriesFW}: (i). recurrent neural networks (RNNs)~\citep{Hochreiter1997LongSM}; (ii).
+Transformer-based models~\citep{vaswani2017attention}; and (iii). temporal convolutional networks (TCN)~\citep{Bai2018AnEE}.

-While the above TSF methods have been successfully used in many real-world forecasting problems, they rely on generic sequence models and ignore the fact that time series is a special type of sequence data.
-For example, the downsampling of time series data often preserves most of the information in the data, while this is not true for general sequence data such as text sequence and DNA sequence.
-In fact, different from other types of sequence data, three components characterize time series: trend, seasonality, and irregular components, and the former two components enable us to perform forecasting with reasonable accuracy.

-Motivated by the above, in this paper, we propose a novel neural network architecture, \textit{sample convolution and interaction network} (\textit{SCINet}), that is specially designed for time series forecasting.
-The main contributions are as follows:
+Despite the promising results of TSF methods based on these generic models, they do not consider the specialty of time series data during modeling.
+For example, one unique property of time series is that the temporal relations (e.g., the trend and the seasonal components of the data) are largely preserved after downsampling into two sub-sequences.
+Consequently, by recursively downsampling the time series into sub-sequences, we could obtain a rich set of convolutional filters to extract dynamic temporal features at multiple resolutions.
+Motivated by the above, in this paper, we propose a novel neural network architecture for time series modeling and forecasting, named \textit{sample convolution and interaction network} (\textit{SCINet}).
+The main contributions of this paper are as follows:

 \begin{itemize}